TheAirBlow/BetterParties/README.md

 4) Sync On Join - synchronizes quests with team members on player joining to a party

 ## Any issues?
-If there any issues like de-sync, use `/bq_user sync` to forcefully sync quests with all members. \
+If there any issues like de-sync, use `/party_sync` to forcefully sync quests with all members. \
 **Keep in mind that this command only does it for you, not for other members!**